Eyzou/42cyber_piscine/reverse_me/README.md

 ```gdb
 x/s *(int*)($esp+4)        # Read the value at the address pointed to by esp to have the needed string
 ```
-Then we notice that the key should begin with 00
+- Then we notice that the key should begin with 00
-Then a 'd' is hardcoded on the buffer at the first place.
+- Then a 'd' is hardcoded on the buffer at the first place.
-Then using the word we discover we disregard the first letter which is a "d" And convert the letter into ASCII number we got the final key to input
+- Then using the word we discover we disregard the first letter which is a "d"
+- And convert the letter into ASCII number
+- We got the final key to input

 </details>